Free Grocery Guide

 Egg Roll in a Bowl

 This thyroid-friendly version of Egg Roll in a Bowl is gluten-free, dairy-free, soy-free, Paleo-friendly, and low-carb.
-It's also colorful, nutrient-dense, and whole-food based.
+It's also colorful, nutrient-dense, and whole-food-based.
 Most importantly, it's doable and delicious.

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Purchasing a product using one of these links will support my work at no additional cost to you.
-Please know that I only recommend products I use, believe to be helpful to my readers, and/or wholeheartedly stand by.
+Please know that I only recommend products I wholeheartedly stand by.

 Chef's Notes:

 This is a staple recipe on my own family table and one that everyone, including my kiddo, heartily enjoys.
-My original edited and scribbled-upon recipe sheet (my recipes always start on a blank 8 1/2 x 11-inch piece of paper) is now well-splattered and hasn't changed in a couple of years.
+My original edited and scribbled-upon recipe sheet (my recipes always start on a blank 8 1/2 x 11-inch piece of scrap paper) is now well-splattered and hasn't changed in a couple of years.
 I've got it right where I want it, so I'm thrilled to share it with you today!
 I hope you love it as much as we do.

-I'm far from the first person to post a recipe for Egg Roll in a Bowl but I decided to add my own Hypothyroid Chef thumbprint to the towering pile of internet recipes for Egg Roll in a Bowl because this is a one-pan dinner that just makes sense.
+I'm far from the first person to post a recipe for Egg Roll in a Bowl on the internet, but I decided to add my own Hypothyroid Chef thumbprint because this is a one-pan dinner that just makes sense.
 It's quick, kid-friendly, and nutritious.
 And who doesn't love those yummy egg roll flavors?
-Plus, a lot of versions out there include ingredients we don't eat.
+Plus, a lot of versions out there include ingredients that those of us with dietary restrictions don't eat, such as gluten, grains, and soy.

 Is it okay to eat cabbage with hypothyroidism?